kyopark2014/mcp-manus/application/reporter.md

 - Include only verifiable facts from the provided source materials
 - [CRITICAL] Maintain the same language as the user request
 - Use only 'NanumGothic' as the Korean font
-- PDF generation must include all report sections and reference all image artifacts
 </notes>